 Cyrah Dardas (b.
 1990) is an American artist, educator and curator living and working in Detroit, Michigan.
-Her work centers around themes of American identity, queer identity, feminism, and Detroit culture
+Her work centers around themes of American identity, queer identity, intersectional ecofeminism and gender based violence.

-Her Drawings, paintings, and video work have been included in group exhibitions primarily in Detroit, New York and Chicago, Including the Museum of Contemporary Art Detroit, Michigan, Agora Gallery New York, New York, and Hatch Gallery Detroit, Michigan, amongst others.
+Her drawings, paintings, and video work have been included in group exhibitions primarily in Detroit, New York and Chicago, Including the Museum of Contemporary Art (Detroit, MI) Agora Gallery (New York, NY) Annex Gallery and Hatch Gallery (Detroit, MI) amongst others.

 Her illustrations have been featured on the cover of Riverwise Magazine, as well as included in a short film, Riding With Aunt DDOT, produced by Detroit Narrative Agency

-Cyrah has worked with various arts organizations in Detroit as well as internationally in Guatemala City, Guatemala.
+Cyrah has worked with various arts organizations in Detroit as well as internationally.
 In 2011, Cyrah’s passion for arts education lead to her community work with youth.
 Cyrah formed a youth street art collective in Guatemala City, Guatemala.
-Holding open studio hours on weekends and after school for students to come and make freely whatever they wished.
-Cyrah and her students began to work collaboratively on large scale project goals like murals, and group art shows open to the community.
+Holding open studio hours on weekends and after school for students to come and make whatever they wished, freely.
+Cyrah and her students began to work collaboratively on large scale project goals like murals and group art shows open to the community.

-Beginning In 2013, Cyrah expanded his studio practice to include collaborative projects throughout Detroit.
-Co- founding an organization called Art Babes with Bree Gant, Cyrah began facilitating critique groups, Live drawing sessions, and group art exhibitions for Femme Identifying people.
+Beginning In 2013, Cyrah expanded her studio practice to include collaborative projects throughout Detroit.
+Co- founding an organization called Art Babes with Bree Gant; Cyrah began facilitating critique groups, Live drawing sessions, and group art exhibitions for Femme Identifying people.

 Cyrah’s passion for community arts organizing has lead to her work as an independent curator.
 As a curator Cyrah is dedicated to ensuring the representation of Detroit native, female, queer, nonbinary and people of color in the Arts.
-Cyrah organized and curated four group art exhibitions featuring the work of the members of Art Babes, and most recently organized a multidisciplinary art exhibition called Theotokos, featuring the work of Detroit Native Artists such as Tylonn J Sawyer, Sydney James, Sabrina Nelson,Nic Notion and Jamaal May amongst many other Detroit Native artists
+Cyrah organized and curated four group art exhibition featuring the work of the members of Art Babes, as well as a show entitled Theotokos, featuring the work of Detroit Native Artists such as Tylonn J Sawyer, Sydney James, Sabrina Nelson,Nic Notion and Jamaal May Amons.